Diving the Gunilda

 Look but don't touch or take!

-The Gunilda vessel has been described by Jacques Cousteau as, “the best-preserved, most prestigious shipwreck in the world”
+The Gunilda vessel has been described by Jacques Cousteau as, “the best-preserved, most prestigious shipwreck in the world”.

-Diving the Gunilda - 2016
+Diving the Gunilda - 2000 and 2001

 In 1996, the National Film Board, commissioned a film to be directed by award winning film director, Tim Southam.
 "Drowning in Dreams" premiered at the Toronto International Film Festival ( TIFF) in September 1997 and later that year in Thunder Bay.
 Tim wrote, " Drowning in Dreams offered me an irresistible opportunity ....to explore the nature of obsession.....Fred Broennle was fixated with the Gunilda".